New versions of Newton method: step-size choice, convergence domain and under-determined equations: Preliminaries and feasibility (existence) theorems

+Key component in Newton method is the auxiliary convex optimization sub-problem, involving the linear constraint.
+Note that the constraint

-Note that linear constraint \beq A z = b, \;\; b \in \R^m,\; z \in \R^n \eeq in the primal optimization problems above describes either linear subspace, either empty set.
-The classical result below (which goes back to Banach, see \cite{Kant82,Magaril_Ilyaev-Tikhomirov-2008,Nesterov}) guarantees solvability of the linear equation (\ref{eq:linear-equation}) and the estimates of its solutions.
-We suppose that spaces $\R^n, \R^m$ are equipped with some norms, the dual norms are denoted $||\cdot||_*$ (for linear functional $c$, associated with vector of same dimension $\|c\|_* = \sup_{x : \|x\| = 1} (c, x)$).
-Operator norms are subordinate with the vector norms, e.g. for $A: X\rightarrow Y$ we have $\|Ax\|_Y\le \|A\|_{ X, Y} \|x\|_X$.
-In most cases we do not specify vector norms; dual and operator norms are obvious from the context.
+describes either a linear subspace, or the empty set.
+The classical result below (which goes back to Banach, see \cite{Kant82,Magaril_Ilyaev-Tikhomirov-2008,Nesterov}) guarantees solvability of the linear equation (\ref{eq:linear-equation}) and gives an estimate of its solution. {We prefer to provide the direct proof of the result because it is highly clear and short in finite-dimensional case.
+Suppose} that spaces $\R^n, \R^m$ are equipped with some norms, the dual norms are denoted $||\cdot||_*$ (for a linear functional $c$, associated with the vector of the same dimension, $\|c\|_* = \sup_{x : \|x\| = 1} (c, x)$).
+Operator {norm is} subordinate with the vector norms, e.g. for $A: X\rightarrow Y$ we have $\|Ax\|_Y \le \|A\|_{ X, Y} \|x\|_X$.
+In most cases we do not specify vector norms; dual norms are obvious from the context. {The adjoint operator $A^*$ is identified with matrix $A^T$.}